RetroAchievements/docs/docs/general/tutorials/turbo-button.md

 ## BizHawk

-BizHawk uses the term autofire for this feature - turbo instead refers to a fast forward.
+BizHawk uses the term autofire for this feature - turbo instead refers to increasing the emulation speed.
 While a game is running, you can access autofire configuration under this menu:

 1. Config
 2. Controllers